clementlaf/Bluefin-tuna-habitability/README.md

 ## Usage

+Unzip PACKAGE.zip when retrieved
 Edit paths.json to set the correct paths to access model weights, static files and output files.

 ```bash
 python src/workflow.py
 ```

+## PERFORMANCES
+Without access to GPU, expect a 15 minutes runtime for the full workflow.
+With access to a GPU, expect a 5 minutes runtime for the full workflow.